vlapparov/gossip_semantic_search/README.md

 The **paraphrase-MiniLM-L6-v2** model was chosen for this project due to the following reasons:

+- **Open source**: It is available and free to be used without any licensing restrictions.
 - **Efficiency**: It is a smaller, lightweight version of larger transformer models, which allows it to be fast and memory efficient.
 This makes it ideal for use in production environments with limited computational resources.
 - **Performance**: Despite its smaller size, the model delivers strong performance for tasks such as semantic search,